contains advertisements as well as screened job leads. Please

 your resume in text

-format into an email (more on that below), and send it directly to the
+format into an email and send it as specified in the lead.

-If the job lead specifies a written reply (online application form,
+If the job specifies a written reply (online application form,

 and smaller hirers may resent the interruption even more.